 For business owners who purchase or build a building, a CPA can complete a cost segregation study to determine elements of a building that can be depreciated on a different schedule than the rest of the building.
-For instance, parts of your building that aren’t used for business can be segregated (i.e. desks, chairs, light fixtures, accent lighting, sidewalks, and landscaping).
+For instance, parts of your building that are considered "personal property or land improvements" can be segregated (i.e. desks, chairs, light fixtures, accent lighting, sidewalks, and landscaping).
 The cost of these portions of your building can be taxed on different tax schedules, 5, 7, or 15 years rather than the 39 year schedule your building will span.
 (Wikipedia) This will allow you to defer taxes and help you improve current cash flow3.
-An even more indepth and professional explanation from a qualified CPA is included through the button below.
+An even more in depth and professional explanation from a qualified CPA is included through the following link.

 Accelerated Depreciation for More Tax Savings

 Your building has a set period of time for useful life, by which the building depreciates each year.
 Accelerated Depreciation is an accounting process that allows you to depreciate the building more in the beginning of its useful life.
 Paying the larger amount in the beginning lowers your net income, which you are taxed upon.
 So having a lower net income in turn would lower your taxes.
 Good resources to better understand this process are http://crfb.org/blogs/tax-break-down-accelerated-depreciation and http://content.moneyinstructor.com/1509/calculatingdeprectiation.html .

 Return on Your Investment

 Probably the most enticing part of owning your own building is the opportunity to make a profit on the sale of it when you no longer need it.
 Another option would be to lease it to a new tenant when you retire and bring in ongoing income when you’re retired from the practice.